-4. Last, how much food will you be cooking at a time?
-Because induction heating only takes place inside the cookware, the size of your cookware will affect the warm-up and cook time.
-In taller cookware, such as stock pots, it could also take longer for the heat to spread.
-So if you're only planning on using a fry or saute pan on your unit, it's probably a better bet to go with a standard single hob unit.
+If you're only planning on using a fry or saute pan on your unit, it's probably a better bet to go with a standard single hob unit.
 However, if you're looking to make large quantities of food in large containers, consider a multi-hob unit with a larger surface area so that you can expose more of the cookware to heat at one time.
-This will help you turn out more volume at a faster pace, and you'll be more satisfied with your purchase.
+We also offer step-up units that save counter space while still offering multiple hobs.

 Is My Cookware Induction Ready?

 Commonly, induction ready cookware is made of materials with some amount of iron in them, like cast iron, enamel cast iron, and most types of stainless steel.
 Remember that aluminum, copper, and glass are three materials that will not work with induction equipment unless there is a layer of magnetic material somewhere in the base of the product.
 If you're not sure about the materials in a certain piece of cookware, simply place a magnet to the bottom of it.
 If the magnet sticks, then it will work on an induction range.
 If it doesn't, you'll have to find a substitute.

 When shopping for the best induction cookware for your business, make sure to use pots and pans that match up with the size of your induction burners.
 Most importantly, you should not use cookware that exceeds the size of the burner, otherwise the entire vessel will not be heated.

 Look for this symbol to be sure you are ordering induction ready cookware.